 Scoring and Advancing

 After each round of competition, the top scorers will be identified and will advance to the next round.
-Coder advancement in all rounds is determined by comparing the total point values from all three phases of the round for each coder.
+Coder advancement is determined by comparing the total point values from all three phases of the round (see Competition Round Structure) for each coder.
 In order to advance, a coder must finish each round with a positive (i.e., greater-than-zero) point total.
 The structure of the online rounds is as follows:

-The 100 advancers from Round 2 will travel to Google's headquarters to compete in the Championship Round of the tournament being held on Friday, September 23, 2005.
-Each finalist must confirm his/her attendance in the Championship Round by September 8, 2005, 5PM EDT.
-That is, contestants must have acquired any necessary travel visas and know for certain that they can travel to the US by that date and time.
-If a contestant does not confirm his/her attendance in the Championship Round by said date, he/she will forfeit eligibility to receive a prize, and his/her spot in the tournament will be given to the next highest scorer from Round 2.
+The 50 advancers from Round 1 will travel to Bangalore, India on Friday, March 25 to compete in the Championship Round of the tournament being held on Saturday, March 26, 2005.
+Each finalist must confirm his/her attendance in the Championship Round by March 11, 2005.
+If a contestant does not confirm his/her attendance in the Championship Round by said date, he/she will forfeit eligibility to receive a prize, and his/her spot in the tournament will be given to the next highest scorer from Round 1.

 Google will provide all travel accommodations for each finalist to attend the Championship Round.
-In addition, Google will provide overnight accommodations and all travel arrangements to and from the airport, as well as to and from Google's headquarters.
+In addition, Google will provide overnight accommodations and all travel arrangements to and from the airport if required, as well as transportation to the contest venue and all meals for the participants.
 All other expenses are the responsibility of the contestant.

-The Championship Round will be a single round of 100 coders.
-Placement in the Championship Round is determined by comparing the total points of each coder, with the highest point value placing first.
+The Championship Round will be a single round of 50 coders.
+The placement of finishers in the Championship Round is determined by comparing the total points of each coder, with the highest point value placing first.
 The winner of the Championship Round will be the coder with the highest point total for the round.
 In the event of a tie in the Championship Round, the tie will be resolved in the following manner (in order):

 Conditions of Participation